BACK TO HOME

-The seniors themselves first heard of their expulsion from a radio news broadcast Friday night.
-Not until the next day were they officially notified by the authorities.
+The seniors themselves first heard of their expulsion in a radio news broadcast that night, but not until the next day were they officially notified by the authorities.
 "Apparently," Blaik noted bitterly, "no thought was given to permitting the cadets to apprise and consult with their parents before the story was released."

 On Saturday, August 4, the day after the expulsions were made public, Blaik drove to New York to meet with General MacArthur, whose advice he had often sought.
 He told the General the whole story, wondering whether he ought to resign as coach, but MacArthur advised him, "Earl, you must stay on.
 Don't leave under fire."

 In those first few days, Blaik received numerous letters and telegrams of support, one of the most encouraging coming from New York's Roman Catholic leader, Francis Cardinal Spellman.
 (For the rest of their lives, whenever the two men would meet, Cardinal Spellman would never fail to ask the coach about Bob Blaik and the other young men dismissed.)